 Check Last Minute Availability

-Pickett's Mill is open Thursday-Saturday only.
+NOTICE: Pickett's Mill is open Thursday-Saturday only.

 Pickett’s Mill is one of the best preserved Civil War battlefields in the nation.
 Visitors can travel roads used by Federal and Confederate troops, see earthworks constructed by these men, and walk through the same ravine where hundreds died.
 An authentic 1800s pioneer cabin is furnished and open for tours during certain events.